Activiti/activiti-7-developers-guide/components-architecture/activiti-cloud-application/runtimebundle.md

 * Runtime Bundles in the context of Activiti Cloud represent a stateless instance of the process engine which is in charge of executing an immutable set of process definitions.
 * You cannot deploy new process definitions to a Runtime Bundle, instead you will create a new immutable version of your Runtime Bundle if you  want to update your process definitions.
 * Runtime Bundles expose a \(Sync\) REST and \(Async\) Message Based API to interact with them.
-* Runtime Bundles emit events \(in a fire & forget fashion\) using a set of implementations of the internal [ActivitiEventListener](https://github.com/Activiti/Activiti/tree/39e0d2bde9ef79ba3c38d04e3c5c2e8cc8a3a983/activiti-api-impl/activiti-api-process-runtime-impl/src/main/java/org/activiti/runtime/api/event/internal) interface. \(Listen to the internal Process Engine events and transform them into messages\)
+* Runtime Bundles emit events \(in a fire & forget fashion\) using a set of implementations of the internal [ActivitiEventListener](https://github.com/Activiti/Activiti/tree/39e0d2bde9ef79ba3c38d04e3c5c2e8cc8a3a983/activiti-api-impl/activiti-api-process-runtime-impl/src/main/java/org/activiti/runtime/api/event/internal) interface. \(Listen to the internal Process Engine events and transform them into messages containing [all the events generated inside a transaction](https://github.com/Activiti/activiti-cloud-runtime-bundle-service/blob/develop/activiti-cloud-services-runtime-bundle/activiti-cloud-services-events/src/main/java/org/activiti/cloud/services/events/listeners/BaseCommandContextEventsAggregator.java) \)
 * Runtime Bundles, by default when executing Service Tasks \(BPMN\), will emit Integration Events to perform System to System integration.
 These Integration Events will be picked up by Activiti Cloud Connectors to perform system to system integrations.

 ![](../../.gitbook/assets/runtimebundle.png)